 Your Himalayan salt lamps will help clean the surrounding air via moisture absorption.
 It is just what natural salt does.
 You will hear many people talk about how your salt lamp purifies the air.

 As a result, your Himalayan salt lamp will sweat or gather moisture and become damp.

-You should know that this is natural and not a problem.
+You should know that this is natural and part of what salt does.

 (If you would like to read the 11 interesting facts about Himalayan salt lamps then click here)

 By turning on your light globe it will warm your natural crystal salt up and help dry it out.
 Your lamp will then stop sweating and return to normal.

 If your salt lamp handles humid or really warm days without 'sweating' or perspiring, then it could be an indication your salt lamp is a fake.

 You will not be able to get the health benefits of Himalayan salt if you have fake salt lamps.

 This is another reason why so many people are upgrading to the Onyx crystal base.
 When a wooden base salt lamp starts to sweat, it can discolour the wooden base.